mohi14/Akadimia-client/README.md

     * Authentication system and hosting is done by the help of Firebase.
     * Some icons of this website are grabbed from React-icons.
     * React-hot-toast is used for warning and successful alert.
-    * React-to-print package libraries is used to make downloadable pdf from the website.
+    * React-to-pdf package libraries is used to make downloadable pdf from the website.
     * For the storage of the fake data of this website is done by vercel.